julien6387/supvisors/docs/configuration.rst

 ``address_list``

-    The list of host names where **Supvisors** will be running, separated by commas.
+    The list of node names where **Supvisors** will be running, separated by commas.

     *Default*:  None.